-Everybody wants to tell their story.
-I guess I am not exception in it.
-The hardest part is to decide where to start.
+Everyone wants to share their story.
+I suppose I am no exception.
+The most difficult part is figuring out where to begin.

-I was a promising baseball player.
-Music, of all options, seemed a least likely option, not to mention a career as a contract lawyer or an artist manager.
-If there is anything to go by my father, our family shouldn’t have a sense of rhythm.
-However, something made me choose the music – as well as jurisprudence.
-I got my hands on John Grisham’s book The Firm.
-After reading that book I got the inspiration – though not in accordance with the script.
+I used to be a promising baseball player.
+Music, out of all the possibilities, seemed like the least likely path for me, let alone a career as a contract lawyer or an artist manager.
+If you were to judge by my father, our family shouldn’t have a sense of rhythm.
+However, something compelled me to choose music, as well as jurisprudence.
+I came across John Grisham’s book The Firm, and after reading it, I found inspiration, although not exactly as the story unfolds.

-At the beginning of my manager career, while working with artists, record companies and many other music business players, I discovered the importance of agreements and intellectual property rights.
-The things that many of us experience challenging.
-This naturally began to appear in my study plan.
-Law school is a fine school.
-It gives the opportunity to tailor your studies so that it best supports your future endeavors.
-In my case, it was the ability to work as a manager.
+At the outset of my career as a manager, as I collaborated with artists, record companies, and various other stakeholders in the music industry, I realized the significance of agreements and intellectual property rights—areas that many of us find challenging.
+Naturally, this started to become an integral part of my study plan.
+Law school provides a solid foundation for education, allowing you to customize your studies to align with your future aspirations.
+In my case, it granted me the skills necessary to excel as a manager.

-The career as a manager had already going on for some time and I found those agreements again.
-This time I began to learn them a little better.
-I have to admit that the initial feel was pretty frustrating.
-After all, the material in question was from the whole different business culture.
+As my career as a manager progressed, I rediscovered those agreements once again.
+This time, I made an effort to study them more thoroughly.
+I must admit that initially, it was quite frustrating.
+After all, the material in question originated from an entirely different business culture.

-I still don’t know how I came up with the idea of writing a book.
-It was year 1999.
-It was a half-joke to send a letter to all book publishers I knew.
-Edita Publishing got that letter and invited me to an interview.
-We enter into a publishing contract without a decent script.
-Oh boy, how much that moment changed my plans.
-I wasn’t ready to become a writer – didn’t even associated myself to as such.
-The first three month I mainly organized Post-It notes in my studio.
-Miraculously, nine months after, I got finished the script which also my publisher adopted.
+I still can’t quite fathom how the idea of writing a book came to me.
+It was the year 1999 when, somewhat jokingly, I decided to send a letter to all the book publishers I knew.
+Surprisingly, Edita Publishing received that letter and extended an invitation for an interview.
+We ended up entering into a publishing contract without a proper script in hand.
+Oh boy, that moment truly transformed my plans.
+I wasn’t prepared to become a writer—I didn’t even identify myself as one.
+For the first three months, my main task was organizing Post-It notes in my studio.
+Miraculously, after nine months, I managed to complete the script, which my publisher also embraced.

-The sequel became more assertive.
-My publisher acquired a bunch of university professors to evaluate my performance.
-This naturally resulted in confidence and courage.
-The sequel also had a Second Edition.
-At that time the first artists of mine started to join the foreign markets.
-The following years passed by with their affairs.
-However, I never stopped writing.
-In 2010, together with my colleague Jone Nikula, we published an updated version on the laws of the music business – this time with another Publisher.
+The sequel took on a more assertive tone.
+My publisher enlisted a group of university professors to evaluate my work, which naturally boosted my confidence and courage.
+The sequel even had a Second Edition.
+Around the same time, my first artists began venturing into foreign markets.
+The subsequent years were consumed by their endeavors.
+However, my writing never ceased.
+In 2010, my colleague Jone Nikula and I collaborated on an updated version of the music business laws, this time with a different publisher.

-In 2013, as I drove one of my artists to the Helsinki-Vantaa Airport to have venues in Japan, I decided to work on one of my biggest dreams – to begin to write in English.
-I logged in the University again.
-How fortunate to me, the old English language teacher of mine was still in the house.
-He agreed to take me in training, along with the first and second year students.
-As I was additionally having a right to attend all the international courses at Turku Law School, I got the repetition needed for the cause.
+In 2013, while driving one of my artists to Helsinki-Vantaa Airport for their performances in Japan, I made a decision to pursue one of my biggest dreams—to start writing in English.
+I enrolled in the university once again, and luckily for me, my former English language teacher was still there.
+He graciously agreed to provide me with training alongside first and second-year students.
+Additionally, I had the privilege of attending all the international courses at Turku Law School, which provided me with the necessary practice and repetition for my endeavor.

-So it then happened – one book became three – a trilogy.
-Just as with many other authors, the writing never really leaves you.
-In fact, I follow the development of the industry closely.
-Whenever there’s a reason for this, one of these books will have a new edition.
-I hope you enjoy reading them!
-You can find them on Amazon, Google Play Books and many other stores.
+And so it came to pass – one book turned into three, forming a trilogy.
+As with countless other authors, the act of writing never truly departs from you.
+In fact, I diligently keep abreast of industry developments.
+Whenever an occasion calls for it, one of these books undergoes a new edition.
+I sincerely hope you derive pleasure from reading them!
+You can find them available on platforms such as Amazon, Google Play Books, and numerous other stores.